 The most effective method of protecting yourself and others is to social distance, wash your hands regularly and keep surfaces clean.
 You should frequently wash your hands for a minimum of twenty seconds with soap and water before eating, after being outside and using the toilet.
 When cleaning your room, you should use usual household products, like detergents and bleach.
 Clean frequently touched surfaces such as door handles, handrails, remote controls and table tops regularly.

 Personal waste (such as used tissues) and disposable cleaning cloths should be stored securely within disposable rubbish bags.
 These bags should be placed into another bag, tied securely and kept separate from other waste.
 This should be put aside for at least 72 hours before being put in your usual property waste bin.
 Other household waste can be disposed of as normal.
-You will notice that around your accommodation building we have signage regarding social distancing and that our teams are disinfecting high traffic touch points, such as door handles, lifts and bannisters more regularly.
+You will notice that around your accommodation building that our teams continue to disinfect high traffic touch points, such as door handles, lifts and bannisters more regularly.

-If you are contacted by your local public health body (track and trace) to alert you that you have had recent contact with someone who has tested positive for COVID-19, you must inform your property manager via your property email address.
+If you are contacted by your local public health body or via the NHS COVID-19 App (Test and Trace) or tested positive for COVID-19, you must inform your property manager via the property email address.